link-intersystems/clean-architecture-example/README.md

 1. As a sales manager I would like to define multiple rental rates with a different, but never overlapping, validity period, so that rates can vary over the time.
+2. As a sales manager I would like to specify different stations where the customer can pick up cars.
+3. As a customer I would like to get offers for stations in the city where I live (my address).